 Creating a consistent UI across the Checkout Portal.

 When I joined the team, my main priority was to work on a consistent UI accross the checkout portal flow.
 We gathered all the different colours and UI patterns, and started creating a pattern library and strict rules of use.

 No style guide existed when I came onboard.
 Part of the user experience and usability issues were due to an inconsistent design.
 Together with the Product and Design team started a pattern library which would set branding colours, UI patterns, and rules of use in different situation across the portal and the site.

-Some of the tests that I designed, and successfully increased usability and conversion rate.
+We A/B tested our designs in post launch, here are some successful tests of the tests that I designed, and successfully increased usability and conversion rate.